 Also, consider the pattern and color of your outfit.
 Layered necklaces tend to look best on solid tops instead of busy printed tops and graphic tees.
 You want your jewelry to complement—not compete—with your overall look.

-As for earrings, going for smaller designs may be best to shift the attention towards your layered necklace stack.
+As for earring styles, going for smaller designs may be best to shift the attention towards your layered necklace stack.
 Of course, this is more of a style choice but choosing one main focal point can elevate your look.
 For this post, I put together a necklace stack worn with a white crew neck T-shirt and a pair of Super Mini Fortune Cookie Huggie Earrings.

 ADD UNEXPECTED ELEMENTS